liamray/nexl-js/README.md

 __${DISTANCE\_TO\_MOON}__ is called nexl expression

-nexl expressions are javascript variables wrapped with <b>${...}</b> characters.
+nexl expressions are javascript variables ( in general ) wrapped with <b>${...}</b> characters.
 You can perform different kind of manipulations with javascript variables by using nexl expressions.

 [Learn more about nexl expression](docs/nexl-expressions.md)
 <br />